elswob/SCUBAT/README.md

 ###4) Cluster scaffolds into groups and assemble:

 - The contigs used in each transcript-contig complex are then cross-referenced and any complexes sharing a contig are grouped.
-Groups are then assembled using CAP3 and default parameters.
+Groups are then assembled using CAP3 with default parameters.

 ###5) Filter the assemblies: